srbanton/CleanData_CourseProj/Codebook.md

 Variables that had "meanFreq" in their names were included because unlike mean() the meanFreq() calculation was a weighted average and just another representation of the data's behavior.
 The researchers computing the weighted average suggests that body motion may have been more dominant in one or two directions (x,y, or z), which would make sense in activities like laying or standing.

-After extracting just those feature variables I wanted to calculate the average of each of them per subject *and* the subject's activity.
+After extracting just those feature variables I wanted to calculate the mean of each of them per subject *and* the subject's activity.
 Each of the 30 subjects performed 6 activities so I expected 180 observations in my final data file.
-Doing so required retrieval and cleaning of the data and is encoded in run_analysis.R.
+Doing so required retrieval and cleaning of the data which is encoded in run_analysis.R.

 ###run_analysis.R workflow

 #####Data Retrieval

-The data from each of the files were read into R using individual read.table() calls.
+The data from each of the files below were read into R using individual read.table() calls.

 * features.txt
 * x_train.txt
 * y_train.txt
 * x_test.txt
-* y_test.txtlabel
+* y_test.txt
 * subject_train.txt
 * subject_test.txt